-Nearly every attraction will be available once the parks reopen.
-However, some offerings will be closed or altered to accommodate social distancing.
-For a full list of attractions and entertainment offerings that will be available, click here.
+Nearly every attraction is available.
+However, some offerings are closed or altered to accommodate social distancing.
+For a full list of attractions and entertainment offerings available, click here.

 Also, keep in mind that FastPass+ is no longer available for any attraction.
 Disney will also not offer Single Rider or Virtual Boarding Passes for any attractions except for Star Wars: Rise of the Resistance which has Boarding Passes available three times a day.

 How do I get a reservation slot to visit?

 Guests will need to pick a date and a park on the new Disney Park Pass System.
 Guests will need a My Disney Experience account before making their reservations on this new system, as well as their valid theme park admission linked to that account.
 If there is a Disney Resort hotel reservation, it needs to be linked to that same My Disney Experience account, as well